Liz Truss lettuce: The lettuce

 Before the lettuce had wilted, on 20 October Truss announced her resignation as prime minister becoming, after only 45 days, the shortest-serving prime minister in British history.
 At that moment, there were 12,000 viewers on the livestream, which soon shot up to 21,000.
 The British national anthem "God Save the King" began to play, the portrait of Truss on the table was flipped face down, and a plastic golden crown was placed on top of the lettuce, with the Daily Star declaring the lettuce's "victory" over Truss.
 The music was later changed to "Celebration" by American band Kool & the Gang, with a Greggs sausage roll and a glass of prosecco also featured.
 While the lettuce had not rotted entirely, it did show signs of discolouration, with a column in The Atlantic commenting that it was still usable in a salad.
 By the evening of Truss's resignation, the livestream had received more than 1.7 million viewers.
 The Daily Star projected an image of the lettuce onto the Palace of Westminster the same evening, followed by a tweet stating that the lettuce "has made it to parliament".

-In October 2024, the branch of Tesco at which the lettuce was bought, on Forest Road, Walthamstow, was memorialized with a mock blue plaque stating "A LETTUCE purchased here in September 2022 lasted longer than Prime Minister Liz Truss (49 days)".
-The sign was removed by supermarket managers.
+In October 2024, the branch of Tesco at which the lettuce was bought, on Forest Road, Walthamstow, was memorialised with a temporary mock blue plaque stating "A LETTUCE purchased here in September 2022 lasted longer than Prime Minister Liz Truss (49 days)".

+The lettuce video was archived at the British Film Institute in October 2025 for digital preservation.